The Best Destinations in North America for Spring Skiing

 Whistler Blackcomb, British Columbia

 Spring skiing in Whistler is a must-do for anyone looking for smooth runs, bluebird days, and sun-soaked après-ski in Canada.
-The season typically goes until around mid-April at both mountains, while the season often continues into May at Blackcomb.
+The season typically goes until around mid-April at both mountains and then continues into May at Blackcomb.
 According to Whistler Blackcomb, “Runs like Whistler Bowl, Spanky’s Ladder or Glacier Bowl are great in the morning, whereas you can save Sun Bowl and the front side of 7th Heaven for the afternoon to get the prime conditions – the snow will be much softer from a full day of sun exposure.”
-Watch to see if Horstmann Glacier will offer skiing this summer.

 » Check out spring lodging options at Whistler/Blackcomb.